Aditi Pant: Career

-Due to financial constraints, her advanced education abroad was not easy to obtain, so it was a joyous event when she got a US Government grant to the University of Hawaii.
+Due to financial constraints, her advanced education abroad was not easy to obtain, so it was a joyous event when she got a US Government grant to the University of Hawaiʻi.
 Her proposition depended on photosynthesis in tiny fish networks as she was first presented to this marine structure in the book "The Open Sea".
 As she approached the finish of her work for the Ph.D., she had her sights on two or three labs where she would have wanted to work, however, meanwhile she met Professor N K Panikkar, a senior researcher with CSIR, who was the author Director of the National Institute of Oceanography, (NIO) Goa.
 At NIO between 1973–76, they were bound by the exigencies of our circumstance to beachfront investigations and probably secured the entire west bank of India from Veraval to Kanyakumari and the Gulf of Mannar.
 The NIO had a 10-year program in the Antarctic Ocean for studies on topics such as; The natural way of life, material science, and various other sciences.
 By 1990, she had moved out of NIO, following 17 years there, to the National Chemical Laboratory in Pune and went through the following 15 years examining enzymology of salt-tolerant and salt-loving organisms engaged in the food chain.
 After completing her studies, Pant decided not to pursue a tenure or postdoctoral research position.
 Instead, she returned to India to join the National Institute of Oceanography (NIO) in Goa, after being inspired by the founder of the institute, N. K. Panikkar.

 In 1990, after 17 years of working with the NIO, Pant moved to Pune to work at the National Chemical Laboratory.
 Here, she studied the enzymology of salt-tolerant and salt-loving microbes involved in the food chain.

 She was also Professor Emeritus for the University of Pune Botany Department from 2003 to 2007.